 No. Convention Description 1 All tables representing patient-related Domains have a foreign-key reference to the person_id field in the PERSON table.
 2 Each person record has associated demographic attributes which are assumed to be constant for the patient throughout the course of their periods of observation.
-For example, the location or gender is expected to have a unique value per person, even though in life these data may change over time.
+For example the location or gender is expected to have a unique value per person, even though in life these data may change over time.
 3 The GENDER_CONCEPT_ID should store what is believed to be the biological or sex assigned at birth.
-If the data set does have gender identification information, this should be stored in the OBSERVATION table (using the gender concepts 8532-Female or 8507-Male in OBSERVATION_CONCEPT_ID)THEMIS issue #32.
+If the data set does have gender identification information, this should be stored in the OBSERVATION table (using the gender concepts 8532-Female or 8507-Male in OBSERVATION_CONCEPT_ID THEMIS issue #32).
 4 If we do not know the month or day of birth, we do not guess.
 A person can exist without a month or day of birth.
 If a person lacks a birth year that person should be dropped (THEMIS issue #30).
-5 Living patients should not have a value in PERSON.DEATH_DATETIME, nor should they have any records relating to death either in the CONDITION_OCCURRENCE or OBSERVATION tables 6 Only one death date per individual can be used.
+5 Living patients should not have a value in PERSON.DEATH_DATETIME, nor should they have any records relating to death either in the CONDITION_OCCURRENCE or OBSERVATION tables.
+6 Only one death date per individual can be used.
 If a patient has clinical activity (e.g. prescriptions filled, labs performed, etc) more than 60+ days after death you may want to drop the death record as it may have been falsely reported.
-If multiple records of death exist on multiple days you may select the death that you deem most reliable (e.g. death at discharge) or calcut the latest death date.
-7 discharge) or select the latest death date.
-If multiple death records occur, the date and the person have to be the same, but the cause can be different.
+If multiple records of death exist on multiple days you may select the death that you deem most reliable (e.g. death at discharge) or select the latest death date.
+7 If multiple death records occur, the date and the person have to be the same, but the cause can be different.
 Can be reported by different sources as well.

-No. Convention Description 8 If PERSON.DEATH_DATETIME cannot be precisely determined from the data, the best approximation should be used.

-9 | The DEATH_DATETIME in the PERSON table should not be used as the way to find all deaths select from PERSON where death_datetime is not null should not be the practice

-Rather, deaths should be found through the OBSERVATION table and the PERSON table is only used to determine which death date should be used in analysis
+8 If PERSON.DEATH_DATETIME cannot be precisely determined from the data, the best approximation should be used.
+9 The DEATH_DATETIME in the PERSON table should not be used as the way to find all deaths • select from PERSON where death_datetime is not null should not be the practice • Rather, deaths should be found through the OBSERVATION table and the PERSON table is only used to determine which death date should be used in analysis.
+10 Valid Gender, Race and Ethnicity Concepts each belong to their own Domain.
+11 Ethnicity in the OMOP CDM follows the OMB Standards for Data on Race and Ethnicity Only distinctions between Hispanics and Non-Hispanics are made.